China, India, Pakistan, Japan: The power politics of map drawing

 First of all, it should be clear to everyone that cartographers do not define borders.
 That is the job of states through contracts and agreements.

-A good map should include the sources for how boundaries are drawn and include a date.
+A good map should include the sources for how boundaries are drawn and must include a date.

 The maps from the US Geological Survey provide a good example.
-In the lower left corner, the map maker is listed along with the data for all of the map contents, including streets, names and boundaries.
+In the lower left corner, the mapmaker is listed, along with the data for all of the map's contents, including streets, names and boundaries.

 Follow us on: Facebook, Twitter, Google News, Instagram